What is Lazy Load in Angular With Example?

 Summary

 As a developer, you must know the techniques to make your application user-friendly in all possible ways.
 Angular is a single-page application and hence it can take a long time to load if it's big.
 Lazy loading is an effective strategy to overcome this barrier.
 We learned about how to implement this technique to optimize your Angular applications.
-For a good hands-on, consider our Angular Certification Course.
+For a good hands-on, consider our Angular Course.

 FAQs